Adobe Illustrator: stage 1

 • Format and manipulate type

-• Create a simple graphic or illustration
+• Create a simple info graphic

 • Use transformation tools to transform artwork.